BigBoiBombom/Beer-Ontology/README.md

 # Beer-Ontology

+## Development process
+- [Martin] Researches already existing ontologies
+- [Team] Went over the gathered data and decided on the structure
+- [Martin] Initial definement of ontology classes
+- [Lukas] Defined proper naming convention and added descriptions to each class
+- [Johanka] Defined object properties
+- [FIRST PRESENTATION]
+- [Martin] Fixed issue with instances that should have been classes and vice versa
+- [Lukas] Fixed naming convetion
+- [Team] Added more classes
+- [Team] Beer style class has been split into 3 parts, and each added around 3 instances for each
+- [Johanka] Created final presentation

 ### Purpose

 The Beer-Ontology project aims to create a structured and reusable ontology to represent the domain of beers, their styles, breweries, characteristics, and related concepts such as tasting notes, food pairings, and regions.
 This ontology can serve as a foundation for applications in beer recommendation systems.